riccardocossu/i18split/README.md

 Configuration:
 * *i18split.output.properties.fileName.prefix* output file names prefix (this typo has been fixed in revision 0.2.1 but you can still use deprecated old parameter for a while)
 * *i18split.output.properties.isXml* whether to write the files as xml (default: false)
+* *i18split.default.column* the name of the default column in the output; this will be mapped to the default properties files